camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-bpmn-models.md

 ![User Task](../../components/modeler/bpmn/assets/bpmn-symbols/user-task.svg)

-Human task management is also available in Camunda Platform 8, but uses a different tasklist user interface and API.
+Human task management is also available in Camunda Platform 8, but uses a different Tasklist user interface and API.

 In Camunda Platform 7, you have [different ways to provide forms for user tasks](https://docs.camunda.org/manual/latest/user-guide/task-forms/):